luau-lang/site/_pages/typecheck.md

 ## Type functions

-Type functions are functions that operate on types instead of runtime values.
+Type functions are functions that run during analysis time and operate on types, instead of runtime values.
 They can use the [types](#types-library) library to transform existing types or create new ones.

 Here's a simplified implementation of the builtin type function `keyof`.
 It takes a table type and returns its property names as a [union](typecheck#union-types) of [singletons](typecheck#singleton-types-aka-literal-types).